Watchmaker Glossary

 See Draft

-Movement in working order, ready to receive finishing work (ironing, adjustment, adjustment) and finishing (gilding, signature).
+Movement in working order, ready to receive finishing work (ironing, adjustment, adjustment) and finishing work (gilding, signature).

-Box used to protect the watch movement against dust, humidity and shocks.
-It still makes the watch look as attractive as possible influenced by the fashion and taste of the buyers.
+Box used to protect the watch movement against dust, humidity and shock.
+It still makes the watch look as attractive as possible, influenced by fashion and the taste of buyers.

 Signal used in the past to indicate the time using a ball which slid along a mast planted at the top of a tower.